Thewbi/armos/doc/Environment/README.md

 $ docker start os
 ```

-In docker desktop, change to the 'Images' section via the navigation on the lefthan side.
+Alternatively using docker desktop, change to the 'Images' section via the navigation on the lefthan side.
 Locate the os image and click Run.
 Docker Desktop automatically switches to the 'Containers / Apps' Section.
 Here one instance of the os container should be contained.
 Locate that container and
-open a shell by clicking the CLI button to the Ubuntu Linux running inside the container.
+open a shell to the Ubuntu Linux running inside the container by clicking the CLI button.

 A shell opens.
-To test let's output the Ubuntu version:
+As a test let's output the Ubuntu version:

 ```
 $ uname -a
 $ cat /etc/\*release
 ```

-### Mounting Folders from Host to Container
+### Mounting Folders from the host OS to containerized OS

 Another feature of Docker that we need is to mount a folder from the host machine into
 a running Docker image.
 This feature is used to edit code on the Host machine using